pingcap/blog/run-cloud-native-distributed-database-on-hybrid-cloud-kubernetes-platform.md

 ## Deploy TiDB Operator

 [TiDB Operator](https://github.com/pingcap/tidb-operator) is an automatic operation system for TiDB clusters in Kubernetes.
 It provides a full management life-cycle for TiDB, including deployment, upgrades, scaling, backup, fail-over, and configuration changes.
 With TiDB Operator, TiDB can run seamlessly in Kubernetes clusters deployed on public or private clouds.
-Before you deploy a TiBD cluster, you should first deploy TiDB Operator on KubeSphere.
+Before you deploy a TiDB cluster, you should first deploy TiDB Operator on KubeSphere.

 1. Create a project (also known as a namespace) to run the TiDB cluster.
 On the **Projects** page, click **Create**.
 2. After the project is created, navigate to **Applications** and click **Deploy New Application**.